Your home

 Please make appointments with the phone or cable company during business hours from Monday to Friday.
 This is so your Superintendent can be there if the technician needs access to a restricted area of the building.

-If you live in a building with an enter-phone system and you find it is not working, tell your superintendent.
-The superintendent will check that your phone number is properly registered and able to be connected to the enter-phone system.
+If you live in a building with an enter-phone system and you find it is not working, tell your superintendent or contact the Client Care Centre.
+They will check that your phone number is properly registered and able to be connected to the enter-phone system.

 Repairs and maintenance